 We live in an increasingly customizable world.
 Our post-pandemic times reflect that even more.
 The media we consume, the food we eat, the beds we sleep in and the soap we use all can be personalized just for us.

 It’s no wonder, then, that employees expect their benefits to be personalized, too.
-Employees want a well-rounded, personalized benefits package that helps them achieve their goals.
-Such “lifestyle benefits” create personal connections to the organization and increase interest and engagement.1 For employers, personalized benefits can be a tool to manage costs while attracting and retaining top talent.
+Employees want a wellrounded, personalized benefits package that helps meet their specific needs.
+Such tailored benefits offerings create personal connections to the company they work for and increase interest and engagement.1 For employers, personalized benefits can be a tool to help manage costs while attracting and retaining top talent.

-Customized benefits fit neatly into the new ethos of flexibility precipitated by the pandemic.
-Within any business, no two employees are working exactly the same way at the same time with the same motivations.
+Customized benefits fit neatly into the new ethos of flexibility.
+Within any business, no two employees are working exactly the same way at the same time with the same motivations – particularly with so many different generations in the workforce.
 Each employee is unique; now their benefits can reflect that.

 Employers can no longer take a one-size-fits-all approach to benefits.
 Leveraging personalization strategies to enhance traditional benefits ensures everyone wins.1